PandaHugMonster/php-simputils/README.md

 ```

 At this point config for that name is registered with this config object.
-You can get the config object at any point (not recommended, but yes, even outside of your
+You can get the config object at any point ("not recommended", but yes, even outside of your
 code stub):

 ```php